LASA-Student-Council/Website/Current-Officers/index.md

 <figure style="width: 400px" class="align-center">
   <img src="{{ '/images/StickFigure.jpg' | absolute_url }}" alt="">
 </figure>
-Hi!
-My name is Emma and I haven’t submitted my Student Council biography and picture yet.
-For all intents and purposes, I am a stick figure, controlled only by the impressive drawing skills of Sam.
-If I don’t submit them by July 17th, **I will be eaten by a lasaraptor** in a manner as depicted in the above figure.
+Hello!
+My name is Emma Chu and I am the president for the Class of 2023.
+I’m very excited to serve our class this year.
+In my free time, I play violin and draw frogs.
+If you have any questions about student council or what’s going on at LASA (or questions about frogs), feel free to send me an email!

 **contact**: <emma@lasastuco.org>
 ## Vice-President: Keerthanyaa Arun